e99 Online Shopping Mall

 Individuals with autism are reportedly one of the most difficult populations to toilet train.
 This second edition offers effective strategies that take the child's physical and emotional sensitivities into account instead of trying to force traditional methods.
 Easy-to-read bulleted lists offer more than 200 do's and don'ts, along with over 50 real-life examples, to help make the process more of a lesson and less of a battle for all involved.
 The young trainee will learn to overcome fear of the bathroom, properly use toilet paper, flush once, wash hands, and more.
 The toilet trainer will learn how to overcome challenges caused by communication needs, sensory sensitivities, motor challenges, anxiety levels, etc. ...
 Read more

-5-0 out of 5 stars A difficult task made easier!
+5-0 out of 5 stars Second time around

 (price subject to change: see help)